cuttlefishh/python-for-data-analysis/assignments/assignment5.md

 Complete the tasks below.
 Please turn in a single Jupyter notebook named `5_first_last.ipynb` (substitute your first and last name).

 1. Regular expressions in the command line: Use regular expressions to get information from the file [scripps_pier_20151110.csv](https://github.com/cuttlefishh/python-for-data-analysis/blob/master/data/scripps_pier_20151110.csv).
-Copy your shell code (e.g., grep, sed) to a cell in your notebook.
+Copy your shell code (e.g., grep, sed) to a Markdown cell in your notebook.
     * Get all the rows with data from 11/10/15 using grep.
 How would you keep the header line also?
 (Hint: to get an "or", use `\|` in grep or `|` in egrep.)
     * Get all the rows where the third column (pressure) begins with a "3" using grep.
 (Hint: if you want to match a period `.` and not any character, you can escape it with `\.`.)
     * Change the year "15" to "2015" using sed.
 (Reminder: sed syntax is `'sed s/find/replace/'`.
 Hint: if you want to match a forward slash in sed, you can escape it with a backslash like `\/`.)